 Moorland with vegetation of heather (Calluna vulgaris), juniper (Juniperus communis), silver birch (Betula pendula), and bracken (Pteridium aquilinum), Paradisbakkerne, Bornholm.
 (Photo copyright © by Kaj Halberg)

 In European Middle Age folk medicine, arnica was considered a powerful healer.
 Read more about this plant on the page Traditional medicine.
 (Photo copyright © by Kaj Halberg)

 In this picture, two common blue damselflies (Enallagma cyathigerum) have been trapped in the glandular hairs of oblong-leaved sundew (Drosera intermedia).
 One has already dried out, while the other has just been caught.
 (Photo copyright © by Kaj Halberg)

 Streams and lakes

 Countless brooks and rivers wind through forests, meadows, and farmland.
-Most of these streams are very small indeed, but as there are thousands of them, their total length accounts to about 64,000 kilometres.
+Most of these streams are very small indeed, but as there are thousands of them, their total length amounts to about 64,000 km.
 Sadly, many watercourses have been converted to straight canals, in order to create more farmland, and many streams are polluted by fertilisers and chemical waste, often killing fish and other wildlife.